top of page

 Velma licón

-Graduated with a degree in Biology from the University of Sonora.
-During her studies she participated as a volunteer in different NGOs, such as Sky Island Alliance and the Arizona-Sonora Desert Museum, focusing on the conservation of pollinators such as the monarch butterfly.
+She studied a Bachelor's degree in Biology at the University of Sonora.
+During her studies, she volunteered with various NGOs, such as Sky Island Alliance and the Arizona-Sonora Desert Museum, focusing on the conservation of pollinators like the monarch butterfly.

-She is currently working on the analysis and photo-trapping databases of the Jaguar Ecology and Conservation Project.
-His short and medium term objective is to focus on ecology and conservation studies of medium and large mammal populations.
+Currently, she works on data analysis and databases through camera trapping for the Ecology and Conservation of the Jaguar Project.
+Her short and medium-term goal is to focus on the ecology and conservation studies of medium and large mammal populations.

 Contact: velmayael@gmail.com